 - Weight at different lengths

 Poles can vary in weight depending on which sections are used.
-Check by removing a section at a time on what are the pole weights.
-Some anglers like to use generally at only full length, but is this the length you expect to use the most often.
+Check by removing a section at a time and weighing the pole.
+Some anglers generally like to use it at only full length; however, it’s more likely that you will be using the pole at various lengths throughout a session.
+Understanding the weight at the length you use it most is the best indicator.

 - Is the brand name reputable?

-Part of the decision process is to check if the manufacturer is well-established and producing quality poles for many years.
+Part of the decision process is checking if the manufacturer has been well-established and producing quality poles for many years.
 Check out their web pages and social media for complaints and feedback.
-It’s strongly advised to choose one of the top-selling brands.
+Choosing one of the top-selling brands, such as Preston, Matrix, Diawa, or Maver, is strongly advised.

 - Pole Logo and colour design

 One of the least important factors given the purpose of the pole.
-Fancy graphics doesn’t help us catch more and should not be a factor in choosing the right pole for you.
+Fancy graphics don’t help us catch more and should not be a factor in choosing the right pole for you.

 - Discounts on older models

-When a manufacturer is launching a new version there are good discounts available on the older model.
-Go and look at this as a great option to get value for money.
+When a manufacturer launches a new pole version, better discounts are available on the older model.
+Look at this as a great option to get value for money.

 - Online or shop purchase

-As stated earlier, My recommendation is always to try the pole yourself prior to buying.
-Once you have made your decision look for the best pricing possible.
-Confirm every option you need and then buy.
-Buying online always tends to have better discounts and options available versus your local tackle shop.
+As stated earlier, I strongly recommend always trying the pole yourself before buying.
+Once you have decided, look around for the best pricing possible.
+Confirm every option you need, and only then place your order.
+Online buying always tends to have better discounts and options than your local tackle shop.

-The answer to this question depends upon the fisheries you visit as well as the fish you intend to catch.
-If you primarily fish for carp then a margin pole is the best choice at shorter lengths.
-8 to 10 Metres
+The answer to this question depends upon the fisheries you visit and the fish you intend to catch.
+If you primarily fish for carp at shorter ranges, such as the margins, then a margin pole like the Preston Edge Monster, is the best choice between 8 to 10 metres

-If you fish everywhere, Lakes, Canals, and Rivers, then I strongly recommend buying a long pole with a minimum length of 14m.
+If you fish everywhere (lakes, canals and rivers), I strongly recommend buying a long pole with a minimum length of 14m, ideally 16m.
 This gives a greater range of fishing to cover far banks and with better versatility.

-If you fish a lot of commercial fisheries that have various small and big species then go for an all-purpose pole in the 10 to 12-metre range.
+If you fish many commercial fisheries with various small and big species, go for an all-purpose pole between 10 to 14 metre range.

 Whichever you choose, I strongly recommend that you test it first, look at all the options, and keep to your budget.
 Keep to the more important factors I have listed to make the best decision.